0xProject/0x-monorepo/packages/react-docs/README.md

 ## Usage

 View the [live example](http://react-docs-example.s3-website-us-east-1.amazonaws.com/) that renders the [@0xproject/web3-wrapper](https://github.com/0xProject/0x-monorepo/tree/development/packages/web3-wrapper) Typescript package.
-It's source code is in the [example directory](./example).
+It's source code is in the [react-docs-example](https://github.com/0xProject/0x-monorepo/tree/development/packages/react-docs-example) 0x monorepo subpackage.

 This package exposes both a single `Documentation` react component that will render a docs page, as well as all of it's sub-components in case someone wants to build their own layout.

-Currently this package still has some external dependencies outside of the `Documentation` component, so please start your project off by copying the `example` directory and modifying from there.
+Currently this package still has some external dependencies outside of the `Documentation` component, so please start your project off by copying the [react-docs-example](https://github.com/0xProject/0x-monorepo/tree/development/packages/react-docs-example) directory and modifying it there.
+If you need changes in the [react-docs](https://github.com/0xProject/0x-monorepo/tree/development/packages/react-docs) package, fork the 0x monorepo, make the required changes and submit a PR.
+Until we merge it, you can have your project depend on your own custom fork.

 ## Future improvements